tobslob/simple-chart/README.md

 # ensure you have docker installed and running

-To ensure no port 5432 is free.
+To ensure port 5432 is free.

 ```sh
 sudo lsof -i:5432